Video Release of the Cartoon (Video Studio, Video's Year of Release)

 Arthur Q. Bryan: Elmer Fudd, Board Members

 Enjoyable, underrated role reversal comedy, something the studio thankfully did only rarely.
 The nut-house set-up goes on a bit long, but afterward it's full steam ahead with the expected beats--Bugs and Elmer saying each other's signature lines, revisits of older routines (such as playing dead during a bear chase), etc. The characters' relationship gets a little simplified for the sake of slapstick (the switched-roles gags are definitely more physical in nature than they were in, say, The Hare-Brained Hypnotist), but the fast pace and tight Freleng direction keep things moving briskly.
-Milt Franklin's almost abrasive score gives the short an appropriately unnerving feeling.
+Milt Franklyn's almost abrasive score gives the short an appropriately unnerving feeling.
 Elmer's final line suggesting that he may not have been crazy after all is a nice touch, but it doesn't say anything about the reversed dynamic leading up to it, making it a tad anticlimactic.

 An ad appearing in The Alfred Sun in Alfred, NY on November 24, 1955.